mitechsrl/onit-cli/docs/ONIT-DOC.md

 chapter = {
     title: string, // REQUIRED, chapter title
     chapter: string // REQUIRED, chaper label, used to link a block comment to this specific object,
-    index: object, // OPTIONAL, if defined, create a index file for the current object.
-This is a key-value object whose properties-values are added to jeckill index file without alterations.
-The index file is automaically added if this object includes the children property.
-    page: object, // OPTIONAL, if defined, create a page file for the current object.
-This is a key-value object whose properties-values are added to jeckill index file without alterations.
-The page file is automatically added if the project scan finds comment blocks matching this object chapter label.
     children: [chapter] // OPTIONAL, Array of children chapters definitions.
 }
 ```